The Chemicals You Didn’t Know You Were Consuming (And How To Stop)

 What are some chemicals of concern?

 BPA is the first thing you have to worry about when using plastic containers, sippy cups, and water bottles.
 Although the FDA claims it’s safe to use products with BPA, not all consumers and scientists are convinced.
-The EWG has linked it to everything from infertility, obesity, diabetes, early puberty, and behavioral changes in children.
+The EWG has linked it to everything from difficulty conceiving, obesity, diabetes, early puberty, and behavioral changes in children.
 The European Union banned the use of BPA in baby bottles back in 2011.
 Likewise, in Belgium, Denmark, and Canada, BPA is banned from food containers and utensils intended for children 3 years old and under.

 2. BPA Analogs: